liquity/dev/README.md

 `withdrawColl(uint _amount, address _hint)`: withdraws `_amount` of collateral from the caller’s CDP.
 Executes only if the user has an active CDP, and the withdrawal would not pull the user’s CDP below the minimum collateral ratio.
 If it is a partial withdrawal, it must not leave a remaining collateral with value below $20 USD.

 `withdrawCLV(uint _amount, address_hint)`: issues `_amount` of CLV from the caller’s CDP to the caller.
-Executes only if the resultant colalteral ratio would remain above the minimum.
+Executes only if the resultant collateral ratio would remain above the minimum.

 `repayCLV(uint _amount, uint _hint)`: repay `_amount` of CLV to the caller’s CDP.

 ### CDPManager Liquidation Functions  - _CDPManager.sol_

 `liquidate(address _user)`: callable by anyone, attempts to liquidate the CDP of `_user`.
-Executes successfully if `_user`’s CDP is below the minimum collateral ratio.
+Executes successfully if `_user`’s CDP is below the minimum collateral ratio (MCR).

-`liquidateCDPs(n)`: callable by anyone, checks for under-collateralised CDPs and liquidates up to `n`, subject to gas constraints and the actual number of under-collateralized CDPs.
+`liquidateCDPs(n)`: callable by anyone, checks for under-collateralised CDPs below MCR and liquidates up to `n`, starting from the CDP with the lowest collateral ratio; subject to gas constraints and the actual number of under-collateralized CDPs.

 `redeemCollateral(uint _CLVamount, address _hint)`: redeems `_CLVamount` of stablecoins for ether from the system.
 Decreases the caller’s CLV balance, and sends them the corresponding amount of ETH.
 Executes successfully if the caller has sufficient CLV to redeem.

-`getCurrentICR(_user)`: computes the user’s individual collateral ratio based on their total collateral and total CLV debt.
+`getCurrentICR(_user)`: computes the user’s individual collateral ratio (ICR) based on their total collateral and total CLV debt.
 Returns 2^256 -1 if they have 0 debt.

 `getCDPOwnersCount(`): get the number of active CDPs in the system